 What ways can you make an impact?

-You may want to download our happiness journal as well.
-Based on the latest research on the effects of daily journaling on happiness and on my own experiences dealing with depression, this 12-week journal will prompt you each day to focus on the positive.
+Take note of your happy moments each day.
+If you're struggling with a loss of passion for life, those moments might be few and far between, but focusing on the positive can help you have more of them.
+Our happiness journal does precisely that.
+Based on the latest research on the effects of daily journaling on happiness and my own experiences dealing with depression, this 12-week journal will prompt you to focus on the positive each day.

 I hope these questions have been helpful if you are struggling to find your passion.
 It can be a long road, but it's entirely possible to find it, so keep going!